 - The masses of these molecules would suggest the opposite trend in their entropies.
 The observed trend is a result of the more significant variation of entropy with a physical state.
 At room temperature, I2 is a solid, Br2 is a liquid, and Cl2 is a gas.

 - When sublimating, I2 changes phase from solid to gas, resulting in a positive entropy change.
 When melting, I2 changes phase from solid to liquid, also a positive entropy change, although smaller than the sublimation entropy change.

-- Negative.
+- (a) Negative.
 The relatively ordered solid precipitating decreases the number of mobile ions in solution.

 Please use this form to report any inconsistencies, errors, or other things you would like to change about this page.
 We appreciate your comments. 🙂